 The Pop-Up Shed

 The Healthy Horizons Pop-Up Shed project is for any ex-forces personnel living in Richmondshire aged 40 or older.
+It is funded via the Aged Veterans Fund at the Armed Forces Covenant Fund Trust, by the Chancellor using LIBOR funds and will run until 31st March 2019.

 The telephone number for The Shed is 07598 355 031.